philnguyen/soft-contract/README.md

 In all cases, the estimated number of checks is always under-approximating.

-Because the tool is still in development, some numbers have differed since the paper's submission.
+Because the tool is still in development, some numbers have differed since the paper's submission (some fewer positives, some faster programs, some slower ones).
 We will update the paper's final version to be consistent with the latest status.

 #### Trying your own programs